What Elon Musk’s Twitter acquisition means for the midterm elections

-(NEW YORK) -- Elon Musk, who spent months alternately courting and criticizing Twitter, ultimately acquired one of the world’s largest social media platforms days before the U.S. midterm elections.
+(NEW YORK) -- Elon Musk, who acquired one of the world’s largest social media platforms days before the U.S. midterm elections, on Monday called on voters to cast their ballot in support of Republican candidates for Congress.

-The acquisition, meanwhile, has sent the company into flux.
-Musk removed top executives, including CEO Parag Agrawal, and announced the formation of a “content moderation council” that will review company policies, including the status of suspended users like former President Donald Trump.
+The endorsement marks the latest in a string of moves from Musk that could affect the outcome of the election on Tuesday.
+Twitter has begun layoffs, slashing its 7,500-person workforce in half.
+Musk has already removed top executives, including CEO Parag Agrawal.

+On Friday, Musk declared that the company had "no choice" but to lay off workers, saying it was losing $4 million per day.

-Policy changes at Twitter -- or the mere presence of Musk atop the company -- could adversely affect election integrity and fuel a rise of hate speech and misinformation, a number of experts told ABC News.
-The leadership shift will also draw heightened attention to comments on the platform made by Musk, who has shown a willingness to post inflammatory or misleading content, they added.
+Personnel and policy changes at Twitter -- or the mere presence of Musk atop the company -- could adversely affect election integrity and fuel a rise of hate speech and misinformation, a number of experts told ABC News.
+The leadership shift will also draw heightened attention to comments on the platform made by Musk, who has shown a willingness to post inflammatory or misleading content.

-With such a short stretch of time before the election on Nov.
-8, some experts downplayed the possibility of an impact that could swing outcomes or meaningfully impact the election process.
+With Tuesday quickly approaching, some experts downplayed the possibility that Musk's ownership could swing voting outcomes or interfere with the election process.

 “A lot of people have this quaint idea that the digital town square is all these individuals talking to each other,” Eddie Perez, a former product director for civic integrity at Twitter, told ABC News.